quynhnn-bravebits/pftest/readme.md

 2. **Select Allure Results Data Directory**: Open the `src/test/resources/allure.properties` file and set the path for the Allure results data directory.

+3. **Run Tests**:
+- Way 1: Right-click on the `src/test/java/org/pftest/projects/testcases` directory and select the `Run` option.
-3. **Run Tests**: Navigate to the `testng.xml` file in your project directory.
+- Way 2: Navigate to the `testng.xml` file in your project directory.
 Right-click on the file and select the `Run` option.
 Wait for the tests to execute.

 4. **View Test Report**: After the tests have run, you can generate the Allure report by running the following command in your terminal: